-Like most florists, many of the couples we serve are referred to us by family, friends, or other couples we’ve worked with before.
+Like most florists, many of the couples we serve are referred to us by family, friends, or others we’ve worked with before.

-Even though these couples are predisposed to working with us, we felt it was still a good idea to clearly post our wedding flower prices and policies, allowing them to compare prices without any sales pressure.
+Although these couples are predisposed to working with us, we felt it was still a good idea to post our wedding flower prices and policies.
+Posting our pricing allows them to compare prices without any sales pressure.

 That way, couples can decide for themselves whether our pricing fits their budget before proceeding further.

-And they also know what to expect from us prior to setting up an initial consultation.
+And they also know what to expect from us before setting up an initial consultation.